InverterNetwork/contracts/Specs.md

   - For loan repayment, the LF receives collateral from the borrower and transfers it back to the DBC FM.
   - **Crucially, these collateral transfers for loan operations DO NOT alter the DBC FM's `virtualCollateralSupply` or `virtualIssuanceSupply`.
 These virtual supplies are exclusively managed by mint/redeem operations on the bonding curve and by the `configureCurve` function.**
 - The LF determines the total pool of collateral available for lending based on the DBC FM's state, specifically using the **Borrow Capacity (BC)** (defined in section 6.3.2).
-  - BC is `DBCFM.virtualIssuanceSupply * P_floor` (where `P_floor` is the initial price of the DBCFM's first segment).
+  - BC is `DBCFM.virtualIssuanceSupply * P_floor` (where `P_floor` is the initial price of the DBCFM's first segment, i.e., `segments[0].initialPriceOfSegment`).
 This BC represents the system-wide theoretical maximum value that could be lent if all issuance tokens were valued at `P_floor` for individual borrowing power.
+A core assumption is that `P_floor` will only ever increase or remain the same due to curve reconfigurations; it will not decrease.
+This means a loan's collateralization (based on `P_floor` at origination) is not at risk from `P_floor` changes.
   - The LF applies a configurable **Borrowable Quota (BQ)** (a percentage) to BC to establish the `MaxSystemLoans = BC * BQ`.
 This is the policy limit for total outstanding loans.
-  - The LF manages loan requests against this `MaxSystemLoans` limit and individual user borrowing limits (which are also based on `UserLockedTokens * P_floor`).
+  - The LF manages loan requests against this `MaxSystemLoans` limit and individual user borrowing limits (which are also based on `UserLockedTokens * P_floor` at the time of loan origination).
   - Loan disbursements rely on the DBC FM having sufficient _actual_ (liquid) collateral tokens at the moment of transfer; a transfer request will fail if the DBC FM's actual balance is insufficient.
 - Getting back the locked issuance tokens requires the user to pay back the loan in full.